VoxelForge/VoxelForge/API.md

 unneccessary traffic.

-Note that the hidden state of a HUD bar will *not* be saved by this mod on server shutdown, so you may need to write your own routines for this.
+Note that the hidden state of a HUD bar will *not* be saved by this mod on server shutdown, so you may need to write your own routines for this or by setting the correct value for `start_hidden` when calling `hb.init_hudbar`.

 ### `hb.hide_hudbar(player, identifier)`
 Hides the specified HUD bar from the screen of the specified player.